Cook Out (restaurant)

 Cook Out is a privately owned American fast-food restaurant chain operating in North Carolina, South Carolina, Alabama, Florida, Georgia, Kentucky, Maryland, Mississippi, Tennessee, Virginia, and West Virginia.
-Founded in Greensboro, North Carolina, in 1989, the chain has since expanded and now has restaurants in over 100 cities.
+Founded in Greensboro, North Carolina, in 1989, the chain has since expanded and now has restaurants in over 40 cities.
 The chain itself has grown in size with many locations now spread primarily throughout the Southeastern United States.

 The standard format of the restaurant features two drive-thru lanes and a walk-up window, but no indoor seating.
 Some newer locations have an indoor dining room and counter service similar to a traditional fast-food restaurant, but most still only have drive-thru and walk-up service.
 The restaurant specializes in hamburgers, milkshakes, and North Carolina-style pork barbecue.

 History

 Many Cook Out locations feature only two drive-thru lanes and a walk-up window like this one in Cordele, Georgia.

 Morris Reaves founded Cook Out in 1989.
 He is the owner of the company, and his son, Jeremy Reaves, is the CEO.

-The first Cook Out location opened in Greensboro, North Carolina, in 1989.
+The first Cook Out location opened on Randleman Road in Greensboro, North Carolina, in 1989.
 Over 50 more locations opened in North Carolina before expanding out of the state.
-As of November 2022, 326 locations are operating in ten states.
+As of September 2026, 48 locations are operating in ten states.

 The company opened its first out-of-state store in Spartanburg, South Carolina, on July 30, 2010.
 Cook Out opened in Clemson and Orangeburg, South Carolina, in 2010.
 At the end of 2011, Cook Out opened restaurants in Columbia, South Carolina; Blacksburg, Virginia; and Radford, Virginia.
 In March 2012, Cook Out opened its first location in Lynchburg, Virginia, and shortly thereafter in Harrisonburg, Virginia.
 In October 2012, Cook Out opened a restaurant in Danville, Virginia.
 2013 saw new Cook Out locations in Georgia, and in 2014, there were plans to launch several more Georgia locations, including its first Atlanta restaurant.
 In 2016, Cook Out expanded into Mississippi with stores in Oxford, Jackson, Hattiesburg, and Starkville, and the company's first Alabama location, in Tuscaloosa.
 Other locations in Alabama include Jacksonville (July 2017), Auburn (December 2017), Huntsville (January 2018), Opelika (May 2018), Troy (June 2018), Mobile (December 2018), Montgomery (January 2019) and Birmingham (January 2021).
 In 2018, Cook Out expanded its Virginia locations in the Collinsville community of Martinsville, Virginia which opened in September 2019.
 In November 2022, Cook Out opened a restaurant in Manassas Park, Virginia.
 In January 2024, Cookout opened a store in Newberry, South Carolina.
 On August 5, 2024, it was announced Cook Out would be adding and opening new restaurants in Charlotte, North Carolina.
 On July 9, 2025, Cookout opened a restaurant in Pensacola, Florida, making it the chain's first Florida location.
 Two additional Florida restaurants are planned to open in Tampa, Florida.